ricardo-s-santos/AutoNAV/docs/docs/functions.md

 # Available Functions and Documentation

 Apart from the algorithms, several auxiliary functions are available.
-One can find these functions and there respective documentation below.
+In this pages, one can find these functions and there respective documentation.

+## Algorithms

 ::: autonav

+## Plots

+::: autonav.plots

+## Metrics

+::: autonav.metrics

+## Other functions

+::: autonav.velocity
+::: autonav.file_handlers